-Even if you don’t have a travel rewards card, chances are you already have something in your wallet that can get you out of the loss damage waiver and personal effects coverage.
+Even if you don’t have any travel rewards credit cards, you likely have something in your wallet that can get you out of the loss damage waiver and personal effects coverage

-Although these insurance programs protect you in the case of an accident or other damage to your rental car, they can definitely cause your cost to creep up.
+Insurance programs protect you in the case of an accident or other damage.
+However, they can definitely cause your cost to creep up.
 In fact, rental car insurance can add on between $20 and $40 per day.
 That’s a lot!

 Here’s how to avoid those extra fees.

-10. Use Your Own GPS and Toll Transponder
+11. Use Your Own GPS and Toll Road Transponder

-A toll transponder can cost as much as $25 per day depending on what state you’re driving in.
-If you’re in a toll-heavy area, consider picking up a one-time use toll transponder at a local pharmacy.
+A transponder can cost as much as $25 per day, depending on what state you’re driving in.
+If you’re in a toll-heavy area, consider picking up a one-time use EZ Pass at a local convenient store.
 The one-time cost will run you about $25, which is close to the rental car company’s daily rate, regardless of how much you use it.

-This is definitely a hack to get the cheapest car rental and you definitely need to check the fine print to make sure things work in your favor.
+This is definitely a hack to get the cheapest car rental, but you need to check the fine print to make sure things work in your favor.